Azure/azure-sdk-for-js/sdk/identity/identity/review/identity.api.md

     getToken(scopes: string | string[], options?: GetTokenOptions): Promise<AccessToken | null>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "WorkloadIdentityCredentialOptions" is marked as @public, but its signature references "WorkloadIdentityDefaultCredentialOptions" which is marked as @internal
-//
 // @public
 export interface WorkloadIdentityCredentialOptions extends WorkloadIdentityDefaultCredentialOptions {
     clientId: string;